genner-lab/Crocodiles_Belize/README.md

 FILE: Croc80_80.vcf
 filtered variant file, retaining only positions represented in 80% of individuals, 80 specimens excluding 3 reference specimens.

+FILE: Admixture_Long.txt
+used for plotting admixture values. sample = sample code; species and prob combine to give the proportional genetic composition of the individual to species

+FILE: PCA_plot_data.txt
+used for PCA plotting. sample = sample code; PC1 = values on PC1; PC2 = values on PC2; Group = group category based on admixture results for wild samples

 scripts